-Unison’s advertising campaign for the May elections is a bit odd.
+Unison’s advertising campaign for the May local council elections is a bit odd.
 Odd because, for example, if you click on their Facebook ads you get taken to the front page of the union’s website rather than to a story about the ads.
 Odd too because the ads rather coyly say “Vote for the party that cares” rather than naming a party Unison wants people to vote for.

 But one thing is clear.
 The ads say “Please don’t vote for public service cuts”.